mflink3012/basic_robot/README.md

 The user-documentation is shipped inside the game.
 Just open the spawner-menu (CPU-menu) and click on the ?-button for help.

+For learning Lua read <https://www.lua.org/manual/5.1/>.

+For ideas and some scripts look at the shipped ``scripts``-folder and/or <https://wiki.minetest.net/Mods/basic_robot>.

 ## Known issues?

 See the ``issues``-tab in GitHub-Repository.